-When the database deployment is created on Database Cloud Service, a local auto-login software keystore is created.
-The keystore is local to the compute node and is protected by a system-generated password.
-The auto-login software keystore is automatically opened when accessed.
+When a database deployment is created on Exadata Cloud Service, a local software keystore is created.
+The keystore is local to the compute nodes and is protected by the administration password specified during the deployment process.
+The auto-login software keystore is automatically opened when the database is started.

 You can change (rotate) the master encryption key by using the

-For more information about changing the master encryption key, see "Managing the TDE Master Encryption Key" in Oracle Database Advanced Security Guide for Release 12.2 or 12.1 or "Setting and Resetting the Master Encryption Key" in Oracle Database Advanced Security Administrator's Guide for Release 11.2.
+See "Managing the TDE Master Encryption Key" in Oracle Database Advanced Security Guide for Release 18, 12.2 or 12.1 or "Setting and Resetting the Master Encryption Key" in Oracle Database Advanced Security Administrator's Guide for Release 11.2.

 Controlling Default Tablespace Encryption

 ENCRYPT_NEW_TABLESPACES initialization parameter controls the

 default encryption of new tablespaces.
 In Exadata Cloud Service databases, this parameter is set to

 During creation, tablespaces are transparently encrypted with the AES128 algorithm unless a different algorithm is specified in the

 Tablespaces created in an Exadata Cloud Service database are transparently encrypted with the AES128 algorithm unless a different algorithm is specified in the